aureliano/db-unit-extractor/README.md

 Above you might have noticed the use of `[@]` suffix, that means: this reference is multivalued.
 At the end, our data-set will have a customer with many orders with many products.

 ## Database reader
 Database reader is a component that handles data recovering.
-In next subsections you'll see what database systems are supported by this project.
+In the next subsections you'll see what database systems are supported by this project.

 ### Oracle
 This reader handles data and metadata recovering from [Oracle](https://www.oracle.com) databases.
 Integrations tests were made in Oracle 21c.
 Although it is supposed to work on older versions.

 ## File writer
+File writer is a component that handles data writing.
+It takes records from data reader and outputs to an arbitrary file type.
+In the next subsections you'll see what file writers are supported by this project.

+### XML
+This writer send records to an XML file.

 ## Command line application